Probate Advice and Probate Explained

 Property in the sole name of the deceased will always require probate.
 This is also often the case for property held as tenants in common.
-As property held in tenants in common is not automatically inherited by the surviving owner, the deceased’s share will be passed according to their Will or The laws of Intestacy.
+As property held in tenants in common is not automatically inherited by the surviving owner, the deceased’s share will be passed according to their Will or the laws of Intestacy.
 If the intended beneficiary is not the surviving owner of the property Probate will be needed to release their share.

 Why does cash in bank accounts require a grant of probate?

-A financial institutions will request to see a grant of probate before releasing significant amounts of liquid assets (cash) that they are holding in the deceased’s name.
+A financial institution will request to see a grant of probate before releasing significant amounts of liquid assets (cash) that they are holding in the deceased’s name.
 This is to prevent a non-entitled person from claiming the money.
 Bank accounts will be frozen, meaning no money can go in or out, until a grant has been provided.

 When will a bank ask for a grant of probate?

 Bank accounts holding amounts over the institution’s threshold will require probate.
 Each institution has a different threshold for what they will release without probate.
 These thresholds are always lower when there is no will.
-If the amount being held is below the institution’s threshold they may transfer control of the assets to the executor or administrator without the need for probate.
+If the amount being held is below the institution’s threshold, they may transfer control of the assets to the executor or administrator without the need for probate.